Banknotes of the Philippine peso: 100,000 piso

 The 100,000-peso centennial note, measuring 356 x 216 mm, was accredited by the Guinness Book of World Records as the world's largest legal tender note in terms of size.
 1,000 pieces were issued during the celebration of the centennial of Philippine independence in 1998.
-It has since been surpassed by the somewhat larger 600 Malaysian ringgit banknote.
+It has since been surpassed by the somewhat larger 600 Malaysian ringgit banknote on December 14, 2017.